 - 4.2.1 A director shall exercise due discretion in accepting and holding directorships outside of the Corporation.
-A director may hold directorships outside of the Corporation provided that these positions do not retract from the director's capacity to diligently perform his duties as a director of the Corporation. - 4.2.2 A director shall notify his incumbent Board before accepting a directorship in another company.
+A director may hold directorships outside of the Corporation provided that these positions do not retract from the director's capacity to diligently perform his duties as a director of the Corporation. - 4.2.2 A director shall notify his incumbent Board thru the Corporate Governance Committee before accepting a directorship in another company.